Movatterモバイル変換

 American journalist and writer

 Joshua Benton (born 1975) is an American journalist and writer.
-He is director of theNieman Journalism Lab atHarvard University, which he founded in 2008.[1][2]
+He is a Senior Writer director at theNieman Journalism Lab atHarvard University, which he founded in 2008 and directed from 2008-2020.[1][2]

 Before moving to Harvard, Benton was an investigative reporter and columnist forThe Dallas Morning News and a staff writer forThe Toledo Blade.
 He won numerous national awards[3] for his reporting, most notably on education.
 He wrote a series of stories on cheating on Texas' state test, theTexas Assessment of Knowledge and Skills, which led to state reforms and the permanent closure of theWilmer-Hutchins Independent School District.[4]